marc-sensenich/recipes/content/docs/breads/banana-bread.md

 - Grease the loaf pan
 - Mix together the butter and bananas
 - Mix in eggs, sugar, and vanilla
+- Mix in baking soda and salt
 - Mix in flour
 - Mix in chocolate chips
 - Pour the mixture into the loaf pan
 - Bake for 45 minutes
+    - For muffins, bake for 25 minutes

 ## Notes

-If edges are real brown and the middle is still jiggly turn the oven down to 325&deg;F and bake in 5 minute increments until the center is no longer jiggly
+- If edges are real brown and the middle is still jiggly turn the oven down to 325&deg;F and bake in 5 minute increments until the center is no longer jiggly